taosdata/TDengine/docs/en/30-enterprise/18-encryption.md

 - unknown: when the dnode is not started, the key status is not available.

 ## Update encyption key
-When the dnode hardware configure is changed, the encryption key need to be updated.
+When the dnode hardware configuration is changed, the encryption key need to be updated.
 The encryption key is updated as follow，this operation is same as configuring encyption key in offline mode：
 ```
 taosd -y  {encryptKey}
 ```

-The taosd need to be shutdown before updating encryption key.
+The taosd need to be shutdowned before updating encryption key.
 And the encryption key cannot be changed.